 You should never feel you have to endure pain.
 Even when pain is mild, it can interfere with daily life and make other side effects, such as fatigue, seem worse.

 Pain can be related to treatment or the cancer itself.

 Let your health care provider(s) know about any pain or discomfort you have.

-Pain is usually easier to treat when you first have it.
-Waiting until the pain is severe before getting relief can make it harder to control and may require more medication.
-So, it’s important to talk with your provider as soon as you have any pain.
+Pain is usually easier to treat when you first notice it.
+Waiting until the pain is severe before getting relief can make it harder to control.
+It may also require more medication.
+So, it’s important to talk with your provider as soon as you notice any pain.